 Step 3: Develop an inbound marketing content strategy.

-However, when prospects are ready to buy at the funnel’s bottom, sales copy is suitable to support the conversion.
+However, sales copy suits the conversion when prospects are ready to buy at the funnel’s bottom.

-Closely align your Inbound marketing to your prospects buyers journey.
-It’s essential to use your content to help you qualify prospects far before receiving a call from your team.
-By building your sales funnel, focusing on taking total strangers to potential customers around individual products or services, you can hone in on the right messaging that will move your prospect into a sales conversation.
+Closely align your Inbound marketing to your prospects' buyers' journey.
+Using your content to help you qualify prospects far before receiving a call from your team is essential.
+By building your sales funnel, and focusing on taking total strangers to potential customers around individual products or services, you can hone in on the right messaging that will move your prospect into a sales conversation.